Karn/khttp-android/docs/source/user/quickstart.rst

 Redirection and history
 -----------------------

-By default khttp will perform location redirection for all verbs.
-HEAD will redirect, but this is planned to be changed.
+By default khttp will perform location redirection for all verbs except for HEAD.
+If redirect for HEAD requests are desired, you can set the ``allowRedirects`` parameter in the request to ``true``.

 We can use the ``history`` property of the Response object to track redirection.